Integrating Kubernetes into Traditional Infrastructure with HA Egress Gateway

 We are using two containerized apps to monitor traffic:

-- A monitoring server which sends HTTP requests to the echo server once every 50ms and provides Prometheus metrics on the requests, such as the HTTP load time, the number of HTTP errors, or whether the returned IP is one of the known egress nodes IPs.
+- A monitoring server sends HTTP requests to the echo server once every 50ms and provides Prometheus metrics on the requests, such as the HTTP load time, the number of HTTP errors, or whether the returned IP is one of the known egress nodes IPs.

-, us-west-2b
+, eu-west-2b

-, us-west-2c
+, eu-west-2c

-, and us-west-2d
+, and eu-west-2d

 .